astorDev/nist/webhooks/send/article/index.md

 }
 ```

+These are all the components we need for a basic webhook sending system.
+Let's see it in action!

 ## Testing Our Sender Utilizing Webhook Dump

 In order to test the package we can use `webhooks/dump` endpoint, that we've discussed in [the previous webhooks article](https://medium.com/@vosarat1995/webhook-testing-in-c-your-own-wiremock-alternative-1439040931c3).
 After installing the `Nist.Webhooks.Dump` package we should be able to add it with those two lines of code: